-RESEARCH – Hippocampal circuits in learning and memory
+RESEARCH – Hippocampal circuits in learning, memory and cognition

 Important for a successful adaptation to stress is also how we remember emotionally salient events.
 Fear condition thereby serves as a pivotal paradigm for studying the acquisition, consolidation and retrieval of emotional memories.
 How engrams, cellular representations of the memory trace, are formed and modulated is a currently intensively researched topic.
 Of special interest to us is here the modulation of engrams by previous experience (e.g. juvenile stress) and circadian factors (Albrecht & Stork et al., 2017).
 Moreover, we are investigating how inhibitory interneurons shape memory traces under those conditions (Raza, Albrecht et al., 2017).